 How is a business line of credit different from a business loan?

-In contrast, a business line of credit provides you with access to funds that you can withdraw whenever the need arises, as long as you don’t exceed your credit limit.
-As with a credit card, you accumulate interest when you begin to draw on funds from your business line of credit.
-For these reasons, a business line of credit can be useful for small business owners looking to cover short-term needs.
+A business line of credit is a type of revolving credit; a business can withdraw funds whenever the need arises, as long as the credit limit isn’t exceeded.
+Interest then accumulates on the funds that are drawn, usually at a variable rate.
+For these reasons, a business line of credit can be useful for small-business owners looking to cover short-term needs.

 Is a business line of credit right for me?